Close

 2. Social Worlds Shouldn’t Collide.

 Social media networks have become a place to share your thoughts, but who wants to share the same photos and comments with family, friends and also business acquaintances.
 We all have separate parts of our life that we want to confine to specific groups of friends.
-That’s not what happens of all major social networks.
+That’s not what happens on major social networks.
+Our lives blur into one.
+This is why considering a artist to fan engagement platform as well as using email to communicate is so important.

 3. If Every thought, Photo or Video Is Everywhere, It Has Less Worth